privacygmail cleanupemail security

 Clean Email: Responsible Server-Side Processing

-Processing location: Server-side (their servers)
+Processing location: server-side (their servers)

 What they access:

-• Full email access for complete features
+• Full email access for the full feature set

-• Metadata primarily, content when needed
+• Mostly metadata, content when needed

 • Attachments for storage analysis